ams9220/horiseon-refactor/README.md

 ## Installation

-No installation is needed, once the user loads the deployed site URL they should be able to access the web application and access all functionality features.
+No installation is needed, once the user loads the deployed site URL they should be able to access the web application and all functionality features.

 ## Usage

 The purpose of this project was to create a codebase that follows acessibility standards.
 The deployed application should look like the following :

-(assets/images/screenshot.png)
+assets/images/screenshot.png

 ## Credits & License